KeionneDerousselle/javascript-the-complete-guide-2020/notes.md

 * In what order is code executed in a javascript file?
 * In what order is code parsed in a javascript file?
 * In what order is code compiled in a javascript file?
+* How do you declare a new string?
+* Can you mix quotes? (i.e start a string with double quotes and finish it with single quotes)
+* Can you print all characters in a string?
+(How do you escape unprintable characters)?
+* How do you print a variable or expression without using a + (i.e. without concat, template literal, string interpolation)
+* How do you write line breaks in a string with both concat and string interpolation?
+* White-space: pre; css property
+* What is a function?
+* Create a function?
+* What are parameters in a function?
+* What is a return value in a function?
+* What are arguments?
+* Where can you use them?
+* Are arguments an array?
+* Can you use for each or map on them?
+* How could you turn arguments into an array so that you can use map and for each on it?